In partnership with

 Day 2: Underground Naples, Piazza Plebiscito, Royal Palace and Castel dell'Ovo

-On your second day on your week trip to Naples, you could dedicate the early morning to explore again some of the streets of the historic center and then venture for a visit to Underground Naples.
+In the morning on your second day on your week trip to Naples, you could dedicate a few hours for a visit to Naples Underground.
 Here's our guide on how to get there.
+We are talking about a labyrinth of underground passages and tunnels that tell the secret history of Naples.

 If you like castles, not far from Piazza Plebiscito, don't miss the majestic Maschio Angioino.
 At sunset, we recommend taking a nice walk around the city's picturesque seafront and visiting the wonderful Castel dell'Ovo, an ancient castle with a spectacular view of the sea and Mount Vesuvius, rich in legends and fascinating stories.